 Activities of the Red Thread

 The Pink Thread did not limit itself to organizing meetings.
 It organized working groups.
 One of the members of the Health Working group, the general practioner Marjo Meijer actively sought the public arena to prevent that sex workers were blamed for the spread of the disease aids, then an emerging problem.
 This group stressed the high incidence of condom use of sex workers.
 They also issued a sticker for the women who worked behind the windows.
 This sticker can still be found on the windows in the Red Light District.
 Nel Willemse organized a national network of lawyers for everybody who was involved in prostitution.
-She organized a very well attented meeting in hotel Krasnapolsky. [iv] Besides the Pink Thread also established contacts with politicians and police officers.
+She organized a very well attented meeting in Krasnapolsky hotel. [iv] Besides the Pink Thread also established contacts with politicians and police officers.
 The Pink Thread has unlike the Red Thread never been a legal person.
 There was no spokesperson.
 The media always knew which Red Thread person to address on what issue.
 As a national organization the Pink Thread had never applied for funding.
 Some local departments got a grant from municipalities.

 Who were the Pink Thread Members

 Apart from Gail – later professor Pheterson was Marjan Sax a prominent member of the Red Thread.
 Thanks to her Mama Cash we also have the Red Umbrella fonds.
 Some of the Pink Thread members made a career as a scholar in the field of sex work.
 Some became university professors.
 Lucie van Mens became a leading expert in the field of aids and sex work.
 (She died on MH 17.)
 Jan Visser published the Profeit Research and was later the managing director of the Red Thread.
 Now he is still active in the sex workers rights movement in Germany.
 The women of the Nijmegen branch of the Pink Thread, had already established a name in the fight against trafficking in women.
 (Alide Roerink and Nelleke Vleuten).
 They laid the fundaments of the later Foundation against Traffick in Women, now Comensha.
 At the time the idea was that trafficking in women was an infringement on the rights of sex workers and should be fought.
 Quite a few former Pink Thread members are now part of the organization Seks Werk Expertise, a (digital) platform to fight discrimination of sex work.
+(In the Hansje Verbeek book on the Pink Thread I was described as a lazy writer.)

 The Red Thread had accused the Pink Thread of using the close contact with The Red Thread for their career.
 It is difficult to judge this after almost twenty years.
 But it is a fact that many Pink Thread women did well, whereas Red Thread women did not.
 Still, the Pink Thread did more than just making a career for themselves.
 By the way this is ‘classical reproach of sex workers organizations at their allies.
 (Jenness, 1993, Waldenberger,2012)